Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath.md

 1. Select the location to save the project.

 :::note
-You will need to remember this path for later in the [guide](#creating-a-command-line-helper), when you are testing building the project from the command line.
-For this guide our path was `~/dev/mlapi-golden-path/`
+Make note of this path.
+You will need it  later in the [tutorial](#creating-a-command-line-helper), when you are testing building the project from the command line.
+For this guide we used a MAC and our path was `~/dev/mlapi-golden-path/` on a MAC your path may be slightly different.
 :::

 <iframe src="https://www.youtube.com/embed/AOZE-b9Q8R8?playlist=AOZE-b9Q8R8&loop=1&&autoplay=0&controls=1&showinfo=0&mute=1"   width="854px"